UO-OACISS/e4s/docker-recipes/ubuntu18.04/ppc64le/base/README.md

 ## Basic Usage

-Once built, you can run this container using the following commands:
+Once built, you can use this image to launch a container:
 ```
 docker create -it --name <container-name> ecpe4s/ubuntu1804_ppc64le_base:1.3
 docker start <container-name>
 docker attach <container-name>
 ```

 You can then detach from the container using Ctrl+P followed by Ctrl+Q. Detaching from the container keeps it running in the background.
 The container may also be shutdown either by typing `exit` at the command shell while attached, or by issuing the `docker stop <container-name>` command.
-Here, "<container-name>" is a name you pick for the container.
+Here, `<container-name>` is a name you pick for the container.

-## Debugging the container construction
+## Debugging the Image Build Process

-To debug the container build process, do the following:
+To debug the image build process, do the following:

 ```
 docker run -it --entrypoint /bin/bash  ubuntu:18.04